KM Graf Von Roon (CB-1938)

 Back to Germanic States Navy page:

 There was a lot of design work undertaken between the real life Deutschland Class Panzerschiff and the Scharnhorst Class Battleships.
-In the Germanic States realm, the Panzerschiff feature 6 x 13.8" in two triple turrets and the Scharnhorst type may go to 9 x 13.8" depending on what I do with the French answer to the Panzerschiff.
+In the Germanic States realm, the Panzerschiff can feature 6 x 13.8" in two triple turrets and the Scharnhorst type may go to 9 x 13.8" depending on what I do with the French answer to the Panzerschiff.
 It will probably get worse before it gets better, and as I dream up more and more different types of vessels that could fit into these realms.
 Anyway to the Roons.

 With the first of the Deutschland class at sea and two more building, the design for ships four to six was to be enlarged to make them more capable, with better staying power.
 One of the original designs was just an enlarged Admiral Scheer which while better still had many of the same faults.
+That is the real life situation with the 14,000 ton original Deutschland class.
+The following are the next generation of raider vessels.
+These were improved Hipper class with more armour and staying power and a bit of extra unaccounted for displacement.

 These ships should now be the next generation of raider vessels after the previous Admiral Hipper class battlecruisers.
 The same 21,000 ton allowance would be available, the main change between the ships would be going from twin to triple 12".
 The role for these ships was to act as the 'wolves' of the Atlantic, falling on convoys, and only retreating when they came across something too big to handle.
 The main Battlefleet would then take care of the 'too big' problem.
 I am assuming in the 5-6 years of learning to use high speed diesels in naval vessels that their would be great improvements to allow the use of diesels only for the main propulsion of these ships.